-Dr. Fan is a co-founder of Addgene and received her PhD in Cell Biology from Harvard University, where she studied diabetes and metabolism.
-Melina has worked at Genetics Institute in Cambridge, MA, and Sequana Therapeutics in San Diego, CA. She earned a Bachelor of Science degree in Biology from MIT.
+Melina is a co-founder of Addgene.
+Melina received her PhD in Cell Biology from Harvard University, where she studied diabetes and metabolism.
+Melina has worked at Genetics Institute in Cambridge, MA and Sequana Therapeutics in San Diego, CA. She earned a Bachelor of Science degree in Biology from MIT.

 Joanna Brownstein, MBA, MSW

 Ms. Brownstein is the Principal of Brownstein Consulting specializing in operations and product management for companies in healthcare, technology, and education.
 She received her MBA from the MIT Sloan School of Management.
 Previously she served as Director of Customer Operations and of Product Management at KYRUUS and was Associate Director of the eagle-i consortium at the Harvard Medical School Center for Biomedical Informatics.

 Dr. Cepko is a Professor in the Department of Genetics, Harvard Medical School, and a Howard Hughes Medical Institute Investigator.
 She is a member of the American Academy of Arts and Sciences and a member of the National Academy of Science.
 Connie received her PhD degree from the Massachusetts Institute of Technology, working with Phillip Sharp on the assembly of the adenovirus capsid.

 Benjie Chen, PhD

 Dr. Chen is a co-founder of Addgene and received his PhD in Computer Science from MIT.
 His research focused on computer systems and networks.
 Benjie was Addgene's Director of Technology for 7 years, and is now Chief Software Engineer at Ginkgo Bioworks.
 He also holds a SB and a Masters in Engineering from MIT, both in Computer Science.